 This is because we have attached a concept to “happy” that is dependent on things going a particular way.
-And we all know, in life, how often things don’t always go as planned.
+And we all know that, in life, things don’t always go as planned.

-We have been tricked into believing that if we're not happy, something is wrong – either with whatever it is we’re experiencing or with us, directly.
+If we're not feeling happy, we think that something is wrong – either with what we’re experiencing or with us, directly.

 When our external circumstances don’t line up with our internal expectations, we experience an uncomfortable inner disturbance.
 And when we feel uncomfortable, our natural, normal human tendency is to want to DO something to get rid of it.
-We might distract ourselves, or isolate from others, or try to think ourselves out of it by indulging in worried thinking or making a plan.
+We might distract ourselves, or isolate from others, or try to think ourselves out of it by worrying or making a plan.

-Emotions are messages.
-If you are feeling sad, anxious, angry, etc., there’s a reason behind it.
-Our normal and natural tendency is to want to resist the emotions we’re feeling and we often choose to numb, avoid, or distract in any number of ways from it.
+Our normal and natural tendency is to resist the experience of difficult emotions.
+We often react automatically and act in ways to numb, avoid, or distract.
 But, by learning to embrace our full range of human emotions, we remove so much of the suffering in our lives.
 When we don’t waste our energy wishing away what is, resisting the experience, ignoring or denying, or otherwise avoiding our emotions, they lose their power.
 By staying with the emotion, we can listen to the message it is bringing to us.

 By practicing the ability to sit with our emotions, we are able to see them more clearly.
 Allowing yourself to experience uncomfortable emotions shows you that they can’t actually hurt you.
 You will be able to see more deeply, more clearly, that your emotions are being triggered by your mind, which is simply doing what a mind does.
 It is attaching meaning where there is none, making assumptions based on past experiences.
 It is well-meaning in trying to keep you safe, but it is ultimately destructive and limiting.